 Before applying to become an INSSA Certified Security Risk Management Professional, applicants must have an INSSA membership in good standing and have no record of criminal activity or professional misconduct.
 INSSA membership includes the requirement to agree to abide by the INSSA Code of Conduct.

-To be eligible to apply for Country level certification, applicants must have a minimum of:
+To be eligible to apply for the SRMP-Country level certification, applicants must have a minimum of:

 Exam Length and Format

-The Country level certification exam consists of approximately 100 questions.
-The exam is based on the competencies outlined in the INSSA Security Risk Management Competency Profile.
-The exam is offered online.
-To take the exam, applicants must have access to a computer and a reliable internet connection.
+The exams are offered online.
+To take either exam, applicants must have access to a computer and a reliable internet connection.
 While the exam will not be supervised, it must be completed in 3-hours.
 Preparing for the exam is strongly encouraged.
 Refer to the Prepare for Exam section for more information.

 Applicants will receive an e-mail invitation to take the exam after completing the online registration form and paying the exam fee.
 Applicants will have 60 calendar days upon receiving their e-mail invitation to complete the exam online.
 This date will be indicated in the invitation e-mail.